dholdaway/quickup/README.md

 A short script to deploy a apache based webserver. <br>

-the script will also install the following Components
+the script will install the following Components

 Node Version Manager - https://github.com/creationix/nvm <br>
 New relic monitoring - http://newrelic.com/ <br>